xnxky/VimOnMac/README.md

 # VimOnMac
-the vim settings on mac
+the vim settings on mac, diffrent from MacVim or vim in ubuntu